leongersen/noUiSlider/CONTRIBUTING.md

 # Issues
 Please, only use the issue tracker for **problems, bugs and feature requests**.

-For help with implementing this slider, ask your question on [stackoverflow](https://stackoverflow.com/questions/tagged/nouislider).
-I look at questions posted there daily, and you will get you an answer much faster.
-Please follow the guidelines of the platform.
+For help with _implementing_ noUiSlider, please ask your question on [stackoverflow](https://stackoverflow.com/questions/tagged/nouislider).
+I try to look at questions posted there daily, and you will get you an answer much faster.
+Make sure to follow the [guidelines](https://stackoverflow.com/help/how-to-ask) of the platform.

-While I'm happy to help if you can't figure something out, please note this: I won't debug screenshots or issues that do not include **an example with code** that reproduces it.
-I also won't dig through your production site or huge chunks of unrelated code.
-I also won't implement your business requirements for you.
+While I'm happy to help if you can't figure something out, please note that I:
+- Can't go and debug problems just based on screenshots;
+- Can't help with issues that do not include **an example with code** that reproduces it;
+- Won't dig through your production site or huge chunks of unrelated code;
+- Won't implement your business requirements for you;

 # Tooling